 Your master will qualify you for roles in almost every sector of the employment market.
-Many of our graduates work for public services, research institutes, business services, banking and financial services, communications, education, advisory work, policy development, management, co-ordination, editing and information services.
+Many of our graduates work for government and semi-government organisations, education, research institutes, information services, IT, cultural institutes, financial institutions, communications, marketing, business services and welfare services.

 Examples of the diverse roles of our graduates include:

 - Consultant in information management

 - Public educational work at a Dutch museum